How Immigrants Can Open a Bank Account in the United States (Step-by-Step)

 Taxpayer Identification

 Social Security Number (SSN).
-Most banks will accept a Social Security Number as your taxpayer identification number.
-If you have a Social Security Number, the account-opening process is typically straightforward.
+If you have one, the account-opening process is typically straightforward.

 Individual Taxpayer Identification Number (ITIN).
-If you do not have a Social Security Number, you may have an ITIN.
-This is a nine-digit number issued by the Internal Revenue Service for people who have tax obligations in the United States but are not eligible for a Social Security Number.
+If you do not have a Social Security Number, you may have an ITIN — a nine-digit number issued by the IRS for people with U.S. tax obligations who are not eligible for an SSN.
+Many banks accept an ITIN in place of a Social Security Number.
+Not every bank does, so confirm this before visiting.

 What If You Do Not Have an ITIN Yet?

-If you do not yet have a Social Security Number or an ITIN, applying for an ITIN may be a valuable early step.
+Applying for an ITIN may be a valuable early step.

 How to Choose the Right Bank

-The Step-by-Step Process for Opening a Bank Account
+The Step-by-Step Process

 Step 1: Gather Your Documents

-- Your primary identification (passport or other accepted ID)
+- Primary identification (passport or accepted ID)

-- Your secondary identification or supporting document
+- Secondary identification or supporting document

 Step 2: Visit a Branch or Apply Online